WBrandys/assignment/README.md

 - To see a difference between commits `git diff`

 ### Branching and merging
+Branching allows us to experiment on the project without doing changes on main.
+Then we can make our branch the main one with merging.

 - Create a new branch
 ```
 git branch branch_name
 ```
 - Change working branch
 ```
 git checkout branch_name
 ```
-- Merge content of different branches
+- Merge content of different branches (make sure you are in the correct branch)
 ```
 git merge branch_name
 ```